-The Santa Cruz Zoo is small as compared to many in the U.S., but you’ll be able to see some very exotic and even endangered tropical animal, reptile and bird species here.
+At the Santa Cruz Zoo you’ll be able to see some of the most exotic and even endangered tropical animal, reptile and bird species in South America.

 Located on the “3rd Ring” just 5 blocks West of Avenida Banzer (any taxi will take you there if you just ask for the “zoológico”) it houses many tropical bird and reptile species including the blue paraba, scarlet macaw, and other exotic birds as well as tropical frogs, fish and snakes (like the feared anaconda).
 In addition, you’ll see jaguars (most of them rescued from people who thought it would be “fun” to own a jaguar cub) lots of entertaining monkeys, capybaras (the world’s largest rodent), deer, llamas, wild boars, tapirs, turtles, and even the rare “oso de anteojos” (known to all kids who ever watched Dora or Diego as the “spectacled bear”), which is the only species of bear found in South America.